Skip to main content

 Fluconazole alternatives for yeast infections

-There are several different ways that you can treat yeast infections.
-These include both over-the-counter treatments as well as prescription treatments, like fluconazole.
+There are several ways to treat yeast infections.
+These include both over-the-counter treatments and prescription treatments, such as fluconazole.

 Prescription yeast infection treatments are: